 Starting a business is not an easy thing and it gets more complicated when you add to the distribution chain.
 If you want the easy route, then set up a web site or sell your product on Ebay.

 Thanks, as a startup we are strapped for cash, instead of getting a business advisor for contracts for right now I think I will get a lawyer to make the contracts about prices.
 As for the shipping and distribution being put into the price, we can not raise the price anymore at all, there is a certain price range, so I will need more info on not getting killed by shipping fees.
-Also the website, like I said strapped for cash.
-Nobody buys hot sauce on Ebay.
-We did spend a lot of our startup cash on starting up.
-Thank you a lot for the info.

 I would try to sell it locally first to build up some capital.
 Try local roadside stands or fruit markets and maybe even sell it at a flea market.
 See if they can put it right near the cash register and promote it as a local product.
 Once you get the product out there, if people like it they will find a way to buy more.
 Maybe a phone number on the label would help.